 - If an adult traveling family member wants to check in other members of his or her family, he or she must present their travel documents and official photo IDs, as well as paying the late night check-in charge for all those traveling.

 - If a person who is not traveling wishes to check in passengers, that person's personal ID document will be examined and the personal data taken down.
 The passengers' travel documents and official IDs must also be presented and the late night check-in charge paid for all those traveling.

 - Late night check-in is only available for ticketless flights (NOTIX) if a booking confirmation or at least the booking number is presented with the official ID

 - In case of late night check-in, we ask our passengers to come to their departure gate at least one hour prior to departure.

-Please note: You may be subject to additional regulations if you fly with other airlines (e.g., SunExpress, Lufthansa etc.).
+Please note: Separate regulations apply to flights with other airlines (e.g. Lufthansa).
 Please contact the other airlines for more information on these regulations.